 Theories Explaining The Bermuda Triangle Mystery & Vanishing Acts

-Various theories have been used to explain this unique phenomenon.
+Various theories have been used to explain the mystery of the Bermuda triangle.
 These disappearances have been attributed to paranormal reasons, laws of physics and even extraterrestrial beings.
 The various theories that are widely discussed to explain the phenomenon are:

 - Magnetic Variation Theory

 Discussion in detail of each of these theories would probably make this page too long and a bit boring so will take up detailed indepth study of these theories and the probability of that theory being the actual one, in our later articles.